oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/auxiliary-images.md

 #### Example 1: Basic configuration

-This example specifies the required image parameter for the auxiliary image(s); all other fields are at default values.
+This example specifies the image location; all other fields are at default values.

 For Model in image:
 ```